oxidizing/sihl/README.md

 ### App

-An app is a set of HTTP routes, migrations, repositories and business logic that solve one particular business problem.
+An app is a set of

+* HTTP routes
+* migrations
+* repositories
+* business logic
+* ReasonReact components

+that solves one particular business problem.
 An app might use several components as well as other apps.
 Apps will be loaded by Sihl. *Examples: User management, Health monitoring, Email management*.

 ### Project